oVirt/ovirt-site/source/ci/build-and-test-standards.html.md

 *   el6
 *   el7

-That list will be updated with new values when new versions and distros bcome available.
+This list will be updated with new values as new versions and distributions become available.

 ### Tests